Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_sponge_notify_mode                      0       // The logic to use when notifying players that the sponge is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone
-ttt_sponge_notify_sound                     0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                  0       // Whether to throw confetti when a sponge is a killed
+ttt_sponge_notify_sound                     0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                  0       // Whether to throw confetti when a sponge is a killed ttt_sponge_device_time                      8       // The amount of time (in seconds) the spongifier takes to use ttt_sponge_device_for_jester                0       // Whether the jester should get the spongifier ttt_sponge_device_for_swapper               0       // Whether the swapper should get the spongifier

 // Guesser
 ttt_guesser_can_guess_detectives            0       // Whether the guesser is allowed to guess detectives